Tight bounds for private communication over bosonic Gaussian channels based on teleportation simulation with optimal finite resources: Conclusions

 \section{Conclusions}

-In this work, we have improved the finite-energy upper bounds to the secret-key capacities of one-mode phase-insensitive Gaussian channels.
-In particular, we have shown that our finite-energy bounds can be made as close as needed to the infinite-energy bounds of Ref.~\cite{Pirandola.et.al.NC.17}.
+In this work, we have improved the finite-energy upper bounds to the secret-key capacities of one-mode phase-insensitive Gaussian channels.\ In particular, we have shown that our finite-energy bounds can be made as close as wanted to the infinite-energy bounds\ of Ref.~\cite{Pirandola.et.al.NC.17}.
 This is possible because we are employing the general class of resource states recently derived in Ref.~\cite{Tserkis.Dias.Ralph.arxiv.18}.
-This class perfectly simulates Gaussian channels while it simultaneously allows us to approach the asymptotic Choi matrix by decreasing purity.
+This class perfectly simulates Gaussian channels while it simultaneously allows us to approach their asymptotic Choi matrices for {increasing energy}.
 For this reason, we can always consider a perfect simulation with a finite-energy resource state which can be made sufficiently close to the optimal one (i.e., the asymptotic Choi matrix).

 Such an approach removes the need for using an asymptotic simulation at the level of the resource state, even though the infinite energy limit still remains at the level of Alice's quantum measurement which is ideally a CV\ Bell detection (i.e., a projection onto displaced EPR states).
-Note that our study regards point-to-point communication, but it can be immediately extended to repeater chains and quantum networks~\cite{networkPIRS,Multipoint} .\ It would also be interesting to study the performance of the new class of resource states in the setting of adaptive quantum metrology and quantum channel discrimination~\cite{reviewMETRO,PirCo}.
+Note that our study regards point-to-point communication, but it can be immediately extended to repeater chains and quantum networks~\cite{networkPIRS,Multipoint} .
+It would also be interesting to study the performance of the new class of resource states in the setting of adaptive quantum metrology and quantum channel discrimination~\cite{reviewMETRO,PirCo}, e.g., for applications in quantum sensing~\cite{reviewSENSE}.